 In every culture, there are the Ancient Ones, the memories and knowledge held by the people who first worked with it.
 In Ireland, and the United Kingdom, the Tuatha De Danaan are the Wisdom Keepers, and you can access their knowledge by working with their ‘layer’ of history.
 It is a form of energetic archaeology.

-The awareness of the earth as Mother existed for many years but with the coming of the more war-like ‘Celtic’ peoples from the Steppes, the beliefs were eroded and went underground, back into the mounds and sacred places The ‘knowledge’ of the Goddess people had to become secret, or at least less visible, in order to protect it.
-It was encoded in the myths, and stories they told each other in order to preserve, in art and writing, the knowledge of how to keep the earth in balance.
+The awareness of the earth as Mother existed for many years but with the coming of the more war-like ‘Celtic’ peoples from the Steppes, the beliefs were eroded and went underground, back into the mounds and sacred places The ‘knowledge’ of the Goddess people had to become secret, or at least less visible, to protect it.
+It was encoded in the myths, and stories they told each other preserving, in art and writing, the knowledge of how to keep the earth in balance.

 The world needs rebalancing once again which is why this knowledge is returning.
 Many people with ancestry in the British Isles and Ireland have this memory in their cells.
 It only needs reactivating to access it.
 Your guides are only too willing for you to ask them, and you will receive the knowledge if you really want it.
 It is the sincere desire to know something that opens the door to receiving.